Yam root

 This section has been translated automatically.

-Yam root, also known as yam or yam, is a plant genus native to the tropics from the yam family (Dioscoreaceae).
-The plant genus is rich in species (includes up to 800 species).
-Yams species grow as perennial herbaceous plants.
+Yam root, the root of the yam plant, also known as yam, a genus of plants from the yam family (Dioscoreaceae) native to the tropics.
+The plant genus is species-rich (includes up to 800 species).
+Yam species grow as perennial herbaceous plants.
 They form large, up to 2m long, sweet-tasting rhizomes or root tubers.
-The rhizome becomes edible by soaking in water.
-In South America, Africa and the Caribbean yams are widely used as food.
+The rhizome becomes edible when soaked in water.
+Yams are widely used as food in South America, Africa and the Caribbean.
+Phytotherapeutically, the yam root is used to alleviate menopausal and menstrual symptoms due to the plant hormones (phytohormones) it contains. see also Rhizoma Dioscoreae villosae.

 Literature